 Employment Insurance (EI) provides temporary financial assistance to eligible workers.
 EI is funded through premiums paid by employees and employers based on annual rates.

-For 2025, the EI premium rates and maximums are as follows (Source):
+For 2026, the EI premium rates and maximums (except Quebec) are as follows:

-While EI premiums remain at a maximum of $1,077.48 annually regardless of income, they still incrementally reduce net income in New Brunswick.
-However, future EI benefits can make up for these premium costs.
+While employee EI premiums remain at a maximum of $1,123.07 annually regardless of income, they still incrementally reduce net income in New Brunswick.
+However, future EI benefits can offset these premium costs.

 Other Deductions